typelead/eta/docs/0-user-guides/0-eta-user-guide/3-java-interop/5-java-advanced-ffi.md

              => (t -> Java (Function t r) r) -> Function t r
 ```

+### Example

-### Example wrapping a interface with several methods
+This example demonstrates how to wrap an interface with several methods.

 When the interface or abstract class has various abstract methods we must implement all of them with the wrapper.